grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

 The examples should still be true.
 By the way, triangulation doesn't force us to take as tiny steps as in this case, however, I wanted to show you that it makes it possible.
 The ability to take smaller steps when needed is something I value a lot when I use TDD.
-Anyway, we can notice that each of the conditions ends with exactly the same result, so we don't need the conditions at all.
+Anyway, we can notice that each of the conditions ends with the same result, so we don't need the conditions at all.
 We can remove them and leave only:

 ```csharp
 public class Addition